Data Exports: Account Opening

 013d362c-2cec-498c-a444-5fc6f14dc7662/12/2024 22:36:452/12/2024 22:36:460.01

-Now, take the average out of column D, and you have your average time to fund.
-You can split the average times by account type (or any other field) using the formula AVERAGEIFS.
+Average column D to get your average time to open.
+You can split the average by account type (or any other field) using a formula like AVERAGEIFS.

 INTERNAL_ACCOUNT$8,761.42